Questions? We're here to answer them.

 We require students to have the equivalent of a U.S. bachelor's degree, which usually follows 16 years of education.
 Students educated in India are expected to complete the Part 1 exams of a university master's degree following a 3-year bachelor's degree to be eligible for graduate consideration.

-Post-graduate diploma programs offered by universities are also acceptable if a 3-year bachelor's degree is required for admission.
+Post-graduate diploma programs offered by universities are also acceptable for the additional year of education if a 3-year bachelor's degree is required for admission.

 No. You can wait and submit financial support documentation after you receive your admission decision from the Kelley School.
 Indiana University, however, cannot complete your visa documentation (the I-20) until they have received proof of adequate financial support.